Locust Grove, Georgia

 Locust Grove is a city in Henry County, Georgia, United States.
 The population was 8,947 in 2020.
 Some unincorporated communities such as Luella and many rural areas surround Locust Grove, and those communities have Locust Grove postal addresses.

 Locust Grove has experienced a growth in population and in businesses coming into the area.
 In 1900 the population of the city was 254 and is now over 5,000.

 History

 The community was named for a grove of locust trees near the original town site.
 Georgia General Assembly incorporated Locust Grove in 1893.

+Government

+In December 2025, the Henry County Sheriff's Office, which serves the county including Locust Grove, promoted NBA Hall of Famer Shaquille O'Neal to the position of Chief of Community Relations.
+O'Neal had previously served as the office's Director of Community Relations for five years.

 Geography

 Locust Grove, Georgia is located in southern Henry County, Georgia, situated 35 miles southeast of Atlanta along Interstate 75 at Exit 212 (Bill Gardner Parkway).

 According to the United States Census Bureau, the city has a total area of 11.78 square miles (30.51 km^{2}) of which 11.59 square miles (30.02 km^{2}) is land and 0.19 square miles (0.49 km^{2}) is water.